 April 28, 2017 • Travel Ideas

 The Galápagos Islands are on every nature traveler’s bucket list due to the many unique species found there, and the ability to experience up-close encounters like nowhere else.
 Having evolved in the absence of humans and other large predators, many Galápagos animals are less fearful of human presence, allowing visitors an unprecedented chance to be a part of nature in a personal way.
 Moreover, one feels a part of evolution’s history in Galápagos, the site that more than anything else inspired a young Charles Darwin in 1835 to elaborate his Theory of Evolution and Natural Selection.
-If you are planning thinking of planning a Galapagos cruise, you may be wondering: what is the best time to visit the Galapagos Islands?
+If you are planning thinking of planning a Galapagos cruise, you may be wondering: what is the best time to visit Galapagos?
 Well, we’ve got you covered!
 Read on.

 Before we dive in to some of the differences in the seasons in the Galapagos, the truth is that there is really no bad time to visit the Galapagos Islands, because they are truly amazing year-round!
-The best time to go is when you can fit it into your schedule.
+The best time to visit Galapagos is whenever you can fit it into your schedule.
 Since the archipelago straddles the equator, the weather and climate remain relatively stable throughout the year, though there is some seasonal variation to keep in mind when planning your trip.
 January – May is the warm season, during which skies are typically clearer and the sun can be harsh; June – December is called the “garúa” season, garúa being the local word for mist, since light drizzle often falls for an hour or so daily.
 Both seasons are comfortable and great for wildlife viewing and photography on land.
 If there is one time of year to avoid, it is September, which tends to have the “roughest” weather.